SybelFrancois/twitter_coronavirus/README.md

 **Introdution**

-In this project, I developed skills in working with large-scale datasets and multilingual text by analyzing 1.1 billion tweets sent in 2020.
-I used Python to process and extract valuable information from big data, specifically by creating a modified map.py file that tracks the usage of hashtags on both a language and country level.
-This project helped me practice my ability to write a shell script and use `nohup`, `&`, and other process control tools effectively.
+The project involves analyzing the spread of COVID-19 on social media using geotagged tweets sent in 2020.
+The dataset contains approximately 1.1 billion tweets stored in zip files, with each file containing tweets for a single day in JSON format.
+The project follows a MapReduce procedure, where the map step is modified to track the usage of hashtags on both a language and country level, and the reduce step merges the output from map.py to visualize the combined results.
+The project requires working with large-scale multilingual datasets and using the MapReduce divide-and-conquer paradigm to create parallel code.

+**Learning Objectives:**

+1. work with large scale datasets
+1. work with multilingual text
+1. use the MapReduce divide-and-conquer paradigm to create parallel code

+**The results:**

 ![bargraph_for#coronavirus_tweets_by_Country](https://user-images.githubusercontent.com/123044356/223394004-16b8da51-a1b3-4987-a509-962cebd64bf6.png)